 In today’s world it is all about being concise, efficient and both cost- and time-effective.
 Instruments such as those used for monitoring, control interfaces and recording capabilities can now all be found in a single device.
 These individual devices combine hardware and software that work together to provide a range of functionalities.
 More importantly, further functions can be added easily, quickly and cheaply by simply installing programs and apps that have already been designed to be supported by the existing software and hardware.

 This is a major shift from traditional instrument specification whereby purchasers tended to buy dedicated devices because they need a component that performs a very specific task, rather than paying for functionality they don’t necessarily need right now.

 This is one of the biggest changes in mindset introduced by converged devices.
-The argument for the traditional approach is why buy a colour touchscreen display with several analogue inputs, digital I/Os and PWM outputs designed to cover a wide variety of industrial applications when you don’t need all those interfaces, in fact maybe you only need just one of them right now?
+The argument for the traditional approach is why buy a color touchscreen display with several analog inputs, digital I/Os and PWM outputs designed to cover a wide variety of industrial applications when you don’t need all those interfaces, in fact maybe you only need just one of them right now?

 Another common concern is that a dedicated machine might be better at doing a particular job, and that the form factor of converged devices can lead to a compromise in performance compared to dedicated devices.
 It’s the difference between an iPhone and a DSLR camera, and there is often a perception that converged devices are more likely to be ‘jack of all trades, master of none’.

 While there may have been an element of truth to these issues in the past the fact is that today’s technology makes these concerns less and less valid.
 The success story of the iPhone epitomizes the overall benefits of convergence and it is just another example of how consumer-based products and technology has already started to influence and drive the industrial sector.
 Converged devices now offer significant advantages not only in terms of the flexibility they offer specifiers but also by future-proofing the investment.